xibosignage/xibo-manual/source/en/media_module_webpage.md

 **Please note:** There is no preview available with this option!
 {/tip}

-From v3.1.0, there is an additional feature with a mechanism to

 ### Trigger a web hook

 Trigger a web hook for an active action (navigate to Widget, navigate to Layout a Scheduled Command etc.) to be shown in the event the webpage returns an error and fails to load.